Hours of Admission

 Keri earned her B.S. in biology from the University of Maryland, where she began studying corals.
 After college, she spent nearly a decade at the National Aquarium in Baltimore, MD.
 She went on to pursue her Master’s Degree in marine biology and environmental science in 2009 at Nova Southeastern University, where she raised corals for reef restoration projects on the east coast of Florida.

-Ashley Riese ashley_reise
+Ashley Riese Ashley_Riese

-As the manager of the Sea Turtle Conservation Program at The Florida Aquarium, Ashley directs the management and specialized care of sea turtles from rescue and admit to rehabilitation.
+As the director of the Sea Turtle Conservation Program at The Florida Aquarium, Ashley directs the management and specialized care of sea turtles from rescue and admit to rehabilitation.
 She also oversees the development and advancement of new sea turtle conservation projects and initiatives.
 A graduate from St. Petersburg College with an A.S in veterinary technology, Ashley continued her education; receiving a Bachelor of Science degree in psychology.
 She in the process of obtaining her Master’s Degree.
 Over the course a 20+ year career as a certified veterinary technician, Ashley has gained extensive veterinary medical and management experience as well as marine animals rescue and rehabilitation.
 Her experience thus far has contributed to one published article on teleost medicine.

 Stephen SchwanebeckStephen_Schwanebeck